 While a DIY project eliminates labor costs, it also means you’re forgoing the skill and efficiency that comes with experience.
 Professional labor for insulation typically runs from $1.00 to $3.00 per square foot.
 This cost covers more than just the physical work.
 It pays for a team that understands local building codes, knows how to work safely and quickly, and can guarantee the insulation performs as it should.
 When you hire a team for their insulation services, you’re paying for the peace of mind that comes from a job done right the first time, without costly mistakes or do-overs.

-Important Safety and Performance Considerations
+Don’t Overlook These Safety and Performance Risks

 An attic insulation project can have hidden complexities.
 One of the most common steps DIYers miss is air sealing, which involves closing up all the small gaps and cracks that let conditioned air escape.
 Without proper air sealing, your new insulation won’t be nearly as effective.
 More importantly, you need to assess your existing insulation.
 If you find signs of rodent droppings, mold, or water damage, it’s best to have it professionally removed.
 Handling these materials can pose health risks and impact your home’s air quality.
 A professional can safely remove the old material and ensure your attic is a clean, safe slate for the new insulation.